-A founding member of the firm, Barrett provides strategic communications counsel and support to Boards of Directors and management teams facing complex, high-profile corporate events, including mergers or acquisitions, proxy contests, executive leadership changes, and crisis situations such as data breaches, accounting irregularities and restatements, and investigations and litigation.
-In addition, she works closely with clients to develop and enhance their investor and public relations programs to meet both offensive and defensive needs.
-Her clients have included large, global, public corporations as well as smaller, private enterprises both within the U.S. and abroad.
+A founding member of the firm, Barrett advises Boards and management teams facing complex, high-profile events including mergers and acquisitions, unsolicited takeovers, proxy contests and special situations that threaten the Company’s reputation and their leadership’s credibility.
+Her clients are across sectors and include large, global public corporations as well as smaller, private enterprises both within the U.S. and abroad.

 Mergers & Acquisitions

 She develops and executes multi-stakeholder communications strategies for mergers and acquisitions, go-private transactions and contested situations.
 Notable M&A transactions include: Agrium and PotashCorp in their merger of equals; Humana in its merger with Aetna and subsequent termination following DOJ litigation; Cronos Group in connection with its investment from Altria; Demandware in its sale to Salesforce; DTE Energy in its acquisition of the M5 midstream assets and subsequent spin-off of DTE Midstream; Great Plains in its acquisition of Westar, two-year regulatory review process and subsequent recut as a merger of equals; Jacobs in multiple transactions, including its acquisition of CH2M and the transformative sale of its ECR business to WorleyParsons; Xilinx in its sale to AMD; adidas’s acquisition of Reebok; as well as various go-private transactions including, among others, AmTrust, Cleco, Cox Communications, CyrusOne, El Paso Electric, PAREXEL and Tech Data.